 Tickets can only be purchased at the main entrance which is situated on the road to Angkor Wat.
 If your first visit is for the sunrise leave extra time to pick up a ticket or pick up a pass the evening before.
 One day passes purchased after 5pm are eligible for use the following day.

 Opening Hours: 5:00am to 6:00pm

 Best place to watch the sunrise: The West and East sides are magnificent in their own way.
-We had the place to ourselves on the East Side and it was wonderful to watch the sun rise away from the massive crowd.
-The West Side is magnificent and, on a good morning, you’ll be rewarded with the stunning classic silhouette of Angkor Wat and the reflection in the louts pond which is unbeatable!
+We had the place to ourselves on the East Side and it was wonderful to watch the sunrise away from the massive crowd.
+The West Side is magnificent and, on a good morning, you’ll be rewarded with the stunning classic silhouette of Angkor Wat and the reflection in the lotus pond which is unbeatable!